What Is an Exterior Drainage Pipe?

 An exterior drainpipe collects groundwater and directs it away from the foundation before it can cause any damage.
 It has perforations that allow water to drain in and out of the pipe.
 The pipe is usually buried in trenches all around the home’s perimeter at the base of the foundation footing.

-Pros of Exterior Drainage
+Advantages of Installing an Exterior Drainage

-Cons of Exterior Drainage
+Disadvantages of Installing an Exterior Drainage

 What are the Best Alternatives?